 Such inconsistency has serious implications for your ability to settle on an overall ranking of the three alternatives, A, B and C. If you are intransitive as above, you will go round in circles successively pairwise ranking the alternatives.

 For example, if, as above, you rank C over A and also A over B, what does that imply for C versus B?
 It implies C is ranked over B. But that is in contradiction of the second pairwise ranking above, B over C. And so on: round and round you go!

 Are the pairwise rankings in the hiring example above consistent (transitive)?

-From Table 2 above, it can be seen that Neha is preferred to Peter and Peter is preferred to Bao.
+From Table 2 above, it can be seen that Neha is preferred to Peter, and Peter is preferred to Bao.
 These two pairwise rankings imply Neha is preferred to Bao – and yet we can see that Bao is recorded as preferred to Neha.
-This inconsistency highlights a risk that the overall ranking of the five short-listed candidates arrived at earlier, including that Susanna is the best candidate, is unreliable.
+This inconsistency highlights a risk that the overall ranking of the five short-listed candidates arrived at earlier, including that Susan is the best candidate, is unreliable.

 There are no guarantees of consistency when pairwise ranking is performed manually (or, indeed, when some software tools are used!).